cc-api/cc-trusted-launcher/doc/design_philosophy.md

     is valid, consistent, and verifiable

 For integrity to be maintained on a system, controls must be in place to restrict access to data, objects, and resources.
 Maintaining and validating object integrity across storage, transport, and processing requires numerous variations of controls and oversight.

+Confidentiality and integrity depend on each other.
+Without object integrity (in other words, the inability of an object to be modified without permission), confidentiality cannot be maintained.

+Integrity is dependent on confidentiality and access control.
+Concepts, conditions, and aspects of integrity include the following:

+ - Accuracy: Being correct and precise

+ - Truthfulness: Being a true reflection of reality

+ - Validity: Being factually or logically sound

+ - Accountability: Being responsible or obligated for actions and results

+ - Responsibility: Being in charge or having control over something or someone Completeness: Having all necessary components or parts

+ - Comprehensiveness: Being complete in scope; the full inclusion of all needed elements

+This work is mainly focused on using integrity measurement of a confidential computing execution environment.